QinruoYang/INFO448-HelloAndroid/README.md

+"Show surface updates", when enabled, displays a colored overlay on the screen to indicate areas of the user interface that are being updated or redrawn by the system.
+It can help us identify which parts of our app's UI are causing excessive updates.

 # UW Homework: Hello Android
 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can: